The two-sphere partition function in two-dimensional quantum gravity: Timelike Liouville, semiclassically

 and $\mathcal{Z}_{\text{saddle}}[\Lambda] $ is defined in (\ref{ZLclas}).
 In (\ref{Zpert22}), we keep only quadratic terms in the action (including those stemming from the Fadeev-Popov determinant) while keeping the $\beta$ dependence exact.
 We now discuss the various pieces in (\ref{Zpert22}).
 The first parenthesis in (\ref{Zpert22}) comes from the zero-mode integral, defined by analytic continuation \cite{Polchinski:1988ua} as

 where the overall sign is ambiguous unless fixed by an additional principle.
 Integrating over the three $l=1$ modes, including the $\delta$-function from the Fadeev-Popov procedure, yields the second parenthesis in (\ref{Zpert22}).
+We note that in the prescription of Polchinski \cite{Polchinski:1988ua} the three $l=1$ modes (\ref{eigenvalues}) are also Wick rotated back, which would lead to the real valued phase $(\pm i)^{1+3} = 1$.
 We must also consider the five $l=2$ modes separately, and these yield the third parenthesis in (\ref{Zpert22}).
 The infinite product in (\ref{Zpert22}) is divergent, but can be computed in a variety of ways.
 We consider the heat kernel method \cite{Vassilevich:2003xt}, which is covariant.
 Using a heat kernel regularisation scheme (see for example appendix C of \cite{Anninos:2020hfj})